So, You Wanna Be A Flight Nurse… The Remix: Interview your Interviewer

 Bottom Line: It’s Not About “More Time to Wait.”
 It’s About More Time to Prepare.

 Three years will get your foot in the door.
 But taking a little more time—whether that means another couple years in the unit, more variety in your calls, or just letting your prefrontal cortex finish cooking—isn’t a punishment.
 It’s a favor to future you.
-The one who’ll be flying at night in winter with a hypotensive trauma patient, a rookie pilot, and a med bag that’s somehow missing the Doppler.
+The one who’ll be flying at night in winter with a hypotensive trauma patient, a float pilot, and a med bag that’s somehow missing the levophed.

 If you’re at year three and ready to go?
 Hell yes.
 Chase the dream.
-But go in with your eyes wide open and your ego checked.
-Because this job doesn’t just demand skill.
-It demands grit, grace under pressure, and a little seasoning.
+But go in with your eyes wide open and your ego checked because this job doesn’t just demand skill.
+It demands grit, grace under pressure, and a little seasoning along the edges.
+And if you’re already flying with “just” three years under your belt?
+That’s okay too but just know it’s not about having enough time.
+It’s about making that time count.

-And hey—at least now you know to bring your own snacks.
+And hey at least now you know to bring your own snacks.
 Nobody tells you that part in orientation.
 Or what to wear under your flight suit.
-Or that you better figure out your hydration strategy, because once you’re in the aircraft, you’re not peeing until you’re back on the ground.
+Or that you better figure out your hydration strategy, because once you’re in the aircraft + you’re not peeing until you’re back on the ground + it’s 120 degrees + your sweat isn’t working anymore.

-(Flight nursing: where your bladder learns discipline right alongside your brain.)
+(Nursing: where your bladder learns discipline right alongside your brain.)

 -Clear Skies and Tail Winds